 When the short side of a rectangular sheet is running against a folding machine side guide, it’s generally called an ‘oblong’ sheet in reference to the oblong fold that might take place in the parallel folding section.
 It’s also referred to as landscape format.
 A common scenario is the 11x17” or 8.5x11” cover stock run in such a fashion in order to score and/or perforate the sheet before folding in a right angle section.

 Problems can arise when running this way since it’s trickier to keep the sheet firmly against the side guide as it moves forward on the feed table.
-The bigger the difference between long and short side, the harder it is to maintain perfect folding machine registration and even the smallest of errors are magnified.
+The bigger the difference between long and short side, the harder it is to maintain registration and even the smallest of errors are magnified.

-- Another consideration is the position of the feed table register tapes (if any, depending on your model of folding machine) and the position of the marble holder in relation to the register tapes.
+- Another consideration is the position of the feed table register tapes (if any, depending on your model of machine) and the position of the marble holder in relation to the register tapes.
 This involves a little trial and error.

 - Also important is the condition of the metal side guide itself.
 Believe it or not, the groove inside this piece can become unevenly worn or nicked and problems may not appear until an oblong job is running.